40net-cloud/fortinet-gcp-solutions/FortiGate/architectures/reference/README.md

 Reference architecture for FortiGate in GCP presents the recommended way to configure FortiGate VM instances and Google Cloud infrastructure.
 It is designed to cover most of the use-cases and will meet the requirements of most of the deployments.
 Note though, that in some cases a different architecture or some modifications might be required.
 If in doubt - please contact Fortinet cloud team for assistance at gcptech (at) fortinet.com

 This part of the repository is use-case centric.
 It was created to help you match the configuration to the security functions you will use.
-Where possible use-cases are separated from the base FortiGate deployment.
+Where possible, the use-cases are separated from the base FortiGate deployment.
 As different tools have different capabilities, this separation is implemented differently depending on the tool of your choice:
 - *Terraform* - FortiOS provider allows creating, changing and destroying of FortiGate configuration "resources".
 You will find that all functionality is added after the deployment of the FortiGate instances as "Day 1" operations and can be changed/destroyed by applying a modified day1 configuration.
 This method provides maximum flexibility for Day n operations
 - *Deployment Manager* - although Deployment Manager supports adding custom APIs, it is not a commonly used feature.
 DM templates in this repo deploy all functionality as part of Day 0 bootstrapping.
 Updating the DM deployment will NOT result in any changes to the FortiGate configuration.
 - *gcloud* - deployment using Google Cloud CLI is provided as a large script.
 Parts of FortiGate configuration related to use-cases is added after the base deployment using SSH.
 Removing or changing of configuration is not part of the provided example script, but can be easily scripted by administrators.